ArtInfrastructure/art-server/README.markdown

 ### front

-The templates, models, and views for web application to be run inside the firewall of your art installation network.
+The templates, models, and views for a web application to be run inside the firewall of your art installation network.

 ### airport